exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 concurrent code: 8 workers         28.04       35.66 ms    ±17.33%       33.45 ms       56.97 ms
 concurrent code: 4 workers         26.72       37.42 ms    ±15.06%       35.69 ms       58.45 ms
 concurrent code: 2 workers         20.84       47.98 ms    ±11.75%       46.48 ms       73.73 ms
-original code                      15.34       65.21 ms    ±12.37%       62.90 ms       88.35 ms
+sequential code                    15.34       65.21 ms    ±12.37%       62.90 ms       88.35 ms

 Comparison:
 concurrent code: 8 workers         28.04
 concurrent code: 4 workers         26.72 - 1.05x slower
 concurrent code: 2 workers         20.84 - 1.35x slower
-original code                      15.34 - 1.83x slower
+sequential code                    15.34 - 1.83x slower
 ```

-At `duplicates == 1000` there was a significant difference between the original code and the concurrent code, with 4 and 8 workers both around 80% faster.
+At `duplicates == 1000` there was a significant difference between the sequential code and the concurrent code, with 4 and 8 workers both around 80% faster.

 The difference between 4 and 8 workers was minimal, most likely because the number of physical cores on my system is 4.
 The value of `8` reported by `benchee` is due to my processor having [`Hyper-threading`](https://en.wikipedia.org/wiki/Hyper-threading), which doubles the number of _logical_ cores seen by the OS.